Breast Cancer Symptoms Checklist: What to Look For at Home

 - Repeat on the other side, ensuring you cover the full area of each breast.

 Consistency is key.
 Perform the exam at the same time each month, ideally a few days after your period ends.
+The sooner you recognize breast cancer symptoms, the sooner you can seek the medical attention that could make all the difference. the same time each month, ideally a few days after your period ends.

 Frequently Asked Questions (FAQs)